 Learning Disabilities

-Includes dyslexia, dyscalculia, and dysgraphia.
-Learning disability is a general term that describes specific kinds of learning problems.
-The skills most often affected are: reading, writing, listening, speaking, reasoning and doing math.
+Includes, but not limited to, dyslexia, dyscalcula, and dysgraphia.
+Learning disability is a general term that describes specific kinds of learning differences.
+The skills most often affected are reading, writing, listening, speaking, reasoning, and doing math.

 Neurological Impairment

-A neurological disorder is any disorder of the body’s nervous system.
+A neurological impairment is any disorder of the body’s nervous system.
 Structural, biochemical or electrical abnormalities in the brain, spinal cord or other nerves can result in a range of symptoms.

 Sensory Processing Disorder (SPD)